 Plan B is now Plan B One-Step:

-- In July 2009, the FDA approved Plan B One-Step to replace Plan B. Plan B One-Step is available at pharmacies without a prescription for men and women age 17 or older.
+- In July 2009, the FDA approved Plan B One-Step to replace Plan B. Plan B One-Step is available without a prescription to people of all ages.
 The original Plan B is no longer being sold.

 History:Plan B EC was originally manufactured by Barr Pharmaceuticals.
 On December 23, 2008, Teva Pharmaceuticals announced it acquisition of Barr.
 Plan B is now being marketed as Plan B One-Step by Teva Women’s Health, a subsidiary of Duramed Pharmaceuticals.